Qualifications

 Undergraduate teaching

-I teach Torts, Criminal Law and Constitutional Law at Christ Church.
-I deliver lectures in Torts, and tutorials in Comparative Law, at the Faculty of Law.
+I teach Torts and Constitutional Law at Christ Church.
+At the Faculty of Law, I deliver lectures in Torts, a seminar and tutorials in Comparative Law, and tutorials in Comparative and International Trust Law.
 I have previously taught Land Law and Environmental Law.

 Research interests